 Made from 100% cotton fiber and featuring a lightly textured soft gloss surface, Palo Duro SoftGloss Rag fine art paper gives you the classic look of a darkroom photographic print with the performance of modern inkjet technology.

 Aurora Natural is a 100% cotton fiber, semi-smooth (hot press) fine art photo paper.
-Aurora Natural featured a warmer shade that brings elegance and nuance to your photography and art prints.
-If you're looking for an museum grade cotton paper in the industry standard 300gsm weight, this is the paper for you!
+Aurora Natural features a warmer shade that brings elegance and nuance to your photography and art prints.
+If you're looking for a museum grade cotton paper in the industry standard 300gsm weight, this is the paper for you!
+Made in the USA.

 Warmer Tone Satin Paper